• info@discoveraltitude.com

 To begin our adventure journey we today take an early morning flight to Lukla which takes about 30 minutes to reach. hereafter, we start off our trek to Phakding which is one the easiest and shortest days of the trip as it only takes about 3 hours.

-Day 4:Trekking to Namche bazaar
+Day 4:Trekking to Namche Bazaar

 • Accommodation Tea-House | Lodge